michaeljsteel/NumBAT/docs/source/install.rst

 ----------------------------------------------------------

 The Windows version of |NUMBAT| is built using the native Windows toolchain including Visual Studio and the Intel Fortran compiler.
-There is a substantial number of steps and tools required, but it should go relatively smoothly.
+Since a standard Windows installation, is not set up as a development environment, there are a number of steps and tools required, but it should go relatively smoothly.

 Windows build tools